Jonnie Guernsey

 I ponder this and venture, “Barak Obama?”

-“Barak Obama?
-He’s way too busy for that.
-I mean Oprah Winfrey!
+“Oprah Winfrey!
 Once she gets there, all kinds of people will come!”

 “She is a popular person.
 And she does a lot of good in the world.”

-Richard once again considers me, a fist under his chin.
+Richard nods.
+He once again considers me, a fist under his chin.
 “I could use somebody like you.
 I can see you’re smart.
 I’ll need someone to take care of the schedules, and accounts, and to check people in.
 You’d be perfect for the job, Jonnie.”

 “Well, that’s a really nice offer, Richard, but I’m retired.
 I’m not planning on working anymore.”